 Symmetric encryption relies on one shared key between the sender and the receiver (known as the session key).
 When the sender sends their message, they generate a random key and “lock” or encrypt the message using this key.
 Then, when the receiver is ready to open the message, they use the same key to “unlock” or decrypt the message.

-The issue here is how can the sender securely share the key with the receiver?
-Sharing the key in plaintext exposes the communication to security risk.
+The issue here is how the sender can securely share the key with the receiver.
+Sharing the key in plaintext exposes the communication to a security risk.

 Public-Key Encryption